Placerville Bicycle Accident Lawyer

 - Chest trauma

-When a motorist is in a collision with a bicycle rider, negligence is often the cause.
-Many times, the driver will say they did not see the bike rider.
-However, a driver has the responsibility to use duty of care toward others on the roadway.
+When a motorist collides with a bicycle rider, negligence is often the cause.
+The driver will often say they did not see the bike rider.
+However, a driver is responsible for using the duty of care toward others on the roadway.
 When they fail at that duty, they can be held financially liable.
-Under personal injury law, an injured person may place a claim to cover all of their medical expenses, pain and suffering, and for their lost wages.
+Under personal injury law, an injured person may claim to cover their medical expenses, pain and suffering, and lost wages.
 This amount can be calculated by an experienced Placerville bicycle accident attorney and can include future damages if the injury is expected to continue.
-Some of the ways a motorist exhibits negligence that causes bicycle accidents include:
+Some of the ways a motorist exhibits negligence that causes bicycle accidents include the following:

-- Making a right turn at an intersection in front of a bicyclist can cause the rider to crash into the vehicle.
+- Making a right turn at an intersection before bicyclists can cause the rider to crash into the vehicle.

-- Moving too close to a rider in violation of the California three-foot distance rule can cause a collision.
+- Moving too close to a rider violating the California three-foot distance rule can cause a collision.

 - A driver ignores the bicycle rider's right of way, forcing the bicyclist to make an emergency maneuver and crash.